Psychological Sciences Faculty

 Degree: PhD (1976) Minnesota

-Over the last 25 years, in collaboration with graduate and undergraduate students, we formed research teams to investigate specific interpersonal aspects of people orientation like attraction, cooperation, helping, and conflict.
+Over the last 25 years, in collaboration with graduate and undergraduate students, we formed research teams to specific interpersonal aspects of people orientation like attraction, cooperation, helping and conflict.
 These seemingly different topics can be linked through motivation.
-To the best of my knowledge, we are the only research team in the world systemically investigating the Big Five dimension of agreeableness in terms of motivation to maintain good relations with others.
+To the best of my knowledge, we are the only research team in the world systematically investigation the Big Five dimension of agreeableness in terms of motivation to maintain good relations with others.
+These processes are linked to self-control and social accommodation, activities central to social living.
+We believe our studies show that persons who are motivated to get along with others, like more people, are less prejudiced, cooperate more with others, and give more help than do their peers.

 * = publication with graduate and undergraduate students